The world of music appreciation textbooks is

 • a free downloadable APP allows for quick connections to any of the online elements

-• a visually appealing Blackboard Learning System cartridge provides examination pools for instructors and study guides for students
+• a common course cartridge compatible with a wide variety of learning management systems containing examination pools for instructors and study materials for students

 Surprisingly the first large scale treatment of Puccini's music to be brought to the piano.